chrisbroski/index-readme/README.md

 README Index
 ============

 An index.html page that automatically imports and displays the README.md converted to HTML.
+Just plop this page in the root directlor of your GitHub repository, and when you deploy to GitHub Pages, your README.md file will converted to HTML and used as the default web page.

+It uses [Showdown.js](https://github.com/showdownjs/showdown) for conversion (Most recent version from 2015-1-3) Simple.css

 The examples on this page are from the [spec](http://daringfireball.net/projects/markdown/syntax) by Daring Fireball.
 The styles are based on [Github style markdown](https://help.github.com/articles/github-flavored-markdown/)